TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Linux/SettingUpTypo3ManuallyLinux.rst

    php7.4-readline php7.4-soap php7.4-xml php7.4-zip

 .. important::
    Make sure you use the correct PHP version for your TYPO3 version.
-For the current master TYPO3 11 LTS, this is PHP 7.4 or PHP 8.0.

 Make some changes to php.ini and reload::